Solo Handling of Plywood

 Plywood to the roof

-With this setup, you can set full sheets of plywood vertically on the rest, then climb onto the roof to retrieve them.
-Since the rest is three feet above the ground, the top end of the sheets should be above the edge of the roof, allowing you to grab them and manhandle them up, sliding on the rails, onto the roof.
+With this setup, you can vertically set full sheets of plywood on the rest and then climb onto the roof to retrieve them.
+Since the rest is three feet above the ground, the top end of the sheets should be above the roof’s edge, allowing you to grab them and manhandle them up, sliding on the rails, onto the roof.

-To do this, make a rope sling out of 20 feet of rope, as we were discussing earlier.
-Then tie another long piece of rope around the handle area, holding the handle together and giving you something to pull the plywood up with.
-The person on the bottom would load the sheets onto the rails, and loop the rope around the corners, allowing the person at the top to pull the sheets up.
+To do this, make a rope sling out of 20 feet of rope, as we discussed earlier.
+Then, tie another long piece of rope around the handle area, holding the handle together and giving you something to pull the plywood up with.
+The person on the bottom would load the sheets onto the rails and loop the rope around the corners, allowing the person at the top to pull the sheets up.

-Be careful while doing this, so that you don’t lose your center of gravity and pitch over, falling off the roof.
-Precautions should always be taken, when working on the roof, using appropriate personal protection equipment to help prevent accidents.
+Be careful while doing this so you don’t lose your center of gravity and pitch over, falling off the roof.
+When working on the roof, precautions should always be taken using appropriate personal protection equipment to help prevent accidents.